 Getting to Know You: Windstar Cruises’ President Chris Prelog

-A couple of key points: Chris is closing in on almost 30 years in the hospitality and cruise industry.
-He grew up in Austria, near the city of Graz.
+A couple of key points: Chris has over 30 years in the hospitality and cruise industry.
+He grew up in Austria, in the city of Graz.
 And this might surprise you: his clearly successful cruise career was almost derailed on his first assignment.
 He prevailed, however, and we’re happy to share some of his stories via this Q&A. (Have questions for Chris?
 Please post them in our comments section, below, and we’ll get you answers).

 You grew up in Austria.
 What was your childhood like?